 We provided a higher amount of incentives to repeat investors than new investors because our repeat investors contributed to a larger investment volume than new investors.
-In 2016, 2017 and the nine months ended September 30, 2018, repeat investors contributed to 88.1%, 92.0% and 96.1% of the total investment volume of RMB15.7 billion, RMB21.8 billion (US\$3.2 billion) and RMB19.2 billion (US\$2.8 billion).
+In 2017 and 2018, repeat investors contributed to 92.0% and 96.8% of the total investment volume of RMB21.8 billion and RMB26.8 billion (US\$3.9 billion), respectively.
 In order to attract more new investors, the Company has paid higher incentives to new investors than repeat investors for the same investment amount.
-The amounts of incentives paid in connection with each investment volume of
+The amounts of incentives and sales and marketing expenses we incurred in connection with each investment volume of RMB1 million in the periods indicated are set forth below.